Dr. Daniel Cameron: Inside Lyme Podcast

 Author concludes: COVID-19 infection triggered autoimmune reaction.

-Editor’s note: I would have questioned whether the autonomic dysfunction was related to her history of Lyme disease.
+Editor’s note: I would have questioned whether the autonomic dysfunction was related to COVID-19 or Lyme disease.
 Fortunately, the 64-year-old woman with a history of headaches, hypothyroidism, and autonomic dysfunction from PTLDS was able to recover from COVID-19.

 Inside Lyme Podcast Series